brendenwest/it122/8_quality.md

 Web software testing encompasses a broad range of tasks, but developers typically need to at least know basics of the following:

-- unit tests - verify that single components (functions) work properly
+- **unit tests** - verify that single a component (function) works properly.
+Minimal dependencies.
-- integration tests - verify that multiple system components (modules, services, databases, etc.) work properly together
+- **integration tests* - verify that multiple system components (modules, services, databases, etc.) work properly together.
+Integration testing can include `UI automation`, that simulates user interaction with an application.

-`Mocha <https://mochajs.org>`_ is a JavaScript testing library commonly used for unit and integration testing.

-Mocha is often used in conjunction with `Chai <https://chaijs.com>`_, a library that assists with test assertions.
-You can install both packages for development purposes like so:

-     $ npm install mocha --save-dev
+#### Unit Testing

+There are a number of fine JavaScript unit-testing frameworks including `Jest` & [Mocha](https://mochajs.org/).
+For this class we'll focus on Jest.

+To get started, install Jest:

-     $ npm install chai --save-dev
+    npm install --save-dev jest

+This installs Jest in your project directory and in your package.json file as a `dev` dependency.

-Node application test scripts are typically stored as .js files in a /test directory in the root of your project.
+Tests are typically stored in script files named <module>.test.js, with files stored in the same directory as the related components or in a `tests` subdirectory.

-A test script 'requires' any supporting libraries as well as modules being tested.
-The script then describes one or more test cases, where each case corresponds to a module being tested.
-The case can have one more tests of expected unit behavior.
-Tests should account for both success & failure conditions:

-     import { expect } from 'chai';
-     import * as book from "../lib/book.js";
+A test script `imports` the module being tested and compares the result of a module function against the expected value.
+For example, if you had a module with this function:

+    const sum = (a, b) => {
+        return a + b;
+    }
+    module.exports = sum;

+Your test script would look like this:

+    const sum = require('./sum');

-     describe("Book module", () => {
+    test('adds 1 + 2 to equal 3', () => {
-      it("returns requested book", function() {
-        var result = book.get("dune");
-        expect(result).to.deep.equal({title: "dune", author:"frank herbert", pubdate:1969});
+        expect(sum(1, 2)).toBe(3);
     });

-      it("fails w/ invalid book", () => {
-        var result = book.get("fake");
-        expect(result).to.be.undefined;
-      });
-     });

-See http://chaijs.com/api/bdd/ for a full listing of 'expectation' options.

-Once you've defined test scripts, you can execute them directly:

-     $ mocha test/**

-Or by adding a command to the package.json file:

-     "scripts": {
-         "lint": "eslint **/*.js",
-         "test": "mocha test/**"
-     }

-and executing with npm:

-     $ npm run test
+- it imports the module being tested
+- each test is a function that takes 2 parameters - a description and a callback function
+- `expect` runs the function being tested and compares the result to a `matcher`

-### UI Testing
+#### UI Testing

 UI testing - aka end-to-end (E2E) - tests anything that runs in a browser.
 A typical E2E test visits the application in a browser and performs actions via the UI just like a real user would.